 The project has done cutting edge work to make Codex Sinaiticus accessible to a public audience without necessitating travel to four different locations around the world.
 Yet, the web interface of Codex Sinaiticus is not a simple reproduction of the parchment codex in digital form.
 The web interface of Codex Sinaiticus is a different bible interface built upon the data of the manuscript, which has involved media translations at several levels.
 Though the web interface provided by the Codex Sinaiticus Project definitely increases the opportunity for people to “connect with this famous manuscript,” this interface has created new affordances that go beyond the turning of parchment pages of the codex in the rare book reading room at the British Library.
 Just like the physical materialities of the giant book provide possibilities and limits for how a user might relate to this bible, so too the digital materialities of the Codex Sinaiticus Project web interface create a particular set of possible relationships of user with bible.
-One quick example of these material differences: If one were to participate as a user in the codex interface of Codex Sinaiticus at Saint Catherine’s Monastery Library, she would experience the binding of the codex as one of the material characteristics shaping the space of that interface.
+One quick example of these material differences: If one were to participate as a user in the codex interface of Codex Sinaiticus at Saint Catherine’s Monastery Library, they would experience the binding of the codex as one of the material characteristics shaping the space of that interface.
 After all, the binding at one edge of the quires of the codex is one of the crowning aspects of book as we know it.
 In the web interface of Codex Sinaiticus, the images of the leaves show the marks of binding, but there is no user experience of the boundedness of the quires, except for the small glimpses of the folded pages seen in the margins of the photographs.
 Thus, in this web interface, we experience a kind of rebinding of the codex by bringing all of the leaves of Sinaiticus together in one interface again, yet the user contact with binding is minimized in the interface.

-These material differences impact user relationship with bible, so it is important to attend to the differences at work in these new interfaces of bible.
+These material differences impact user relationship with bible.
+The binding of the codex manuscript allows it to lay open to offer two pages of the manuscript at a time to a user and the amount of parchment beneath each open half of the manuscript tells the user something about where they are within the whole of the book.
+Each page turn is a subtle material reminder that these pages are bound together into a singular volume, because it is the binding that affords this turning of the page.
+It would be hard for a user to imagine the Codex Sinaiticus parchment codex as anything but a collection of texts that shared a voice and had an intended relational arrangement.
+In the web Sinaiticus interface, the user is presented with one page at a time, not two.
+The fold of the binding of the codex page is visible in most of the digital images.
+Yet, there is little material connection to this binding for the web user, because the binding is no longer what affords user navigation through the manuscript.
+When a user uses the arrows or the menus of the web interface to move through the isolated pages of the manuscript, there are fewer material reminders that these pages are bound together in a fixed order.
+Though these may be subtle and often unnoticed material differences, these differences can have a significant impact on the use of bible.